NBA Rumors: Kyrie Irving For Kawhi Leonard Trade A ‘No-Brainer’ For Celtics, According To ‘ESPN’ Analyst

-The Boston Celtics are one of the NBA teams who is expected to pursue Kawhi Leonard once the San Antonio Spurs make him available on the trade market in the upcoming offseason.
+The Boston Celtics are one of the NBA teams expected to pursue Kawhi Leonard once the San Antonio Spurs make him available on the trade market in the upcoming offseason.
 The Celtics currently have enough trade assets to engage in a blockbuster deal.
 In several NBA trade rumors linking Boston to Leonard, Jaylen Brown and Jayson Tatum emerge as the likely trade pieces.

 However, ESPN suggested a more interesting trade scenario that will benefit both the Spurs and the Celtics.
 In the proposed trade deal, the Spurs will be sending Kawhi Leonard to Boston for Kyrie Irving and the Celtics’ own 2018 first-round pick.
 The inclusion of Irving in the trade will surely raise eyebrows among Celtics fans, but ESPN‘s Amin Elhassan believes the deal should be a “no-brainer” for the Celtics.